-Standards 5.00 COLLEGE STANDARDS FOR FACULTY EVALUATION
+5.00 COLLEGE STANDARDS FOR FACULTY EVALUATION

 The additional Political Science Program Standards, where relevant, appear in italics.
-Revisions to the standards in light of COVID-19 are in bold and italics.

 The College expects faculty to excel in a variety of ways and to balance teaching, scholarship/creative activity, and service effectively.
 Sustained excellence in teaching is a necessary but not in itself a sufficient condition for tenure or promotion to higher rank.
 Except in unusual circumstances, scholarship leading to peer-reviewed publication and/or peer reviewed creative activity is also a requirement for tenure and promotion to higher rank.
 Any exception to the expectation will be documented in writing.
 Faculty are also expected to contribute to College, community and/or professional life through service activities.